manastalukdar/code-share-interviews/readme.md

 ### C / C++

+If you are on a Mac or Linux, you should already have the necessary development tools (GCC, G++) installed.

 Download and install [mingw-w64](http://mingw-w64.org/doku.php/download).

 If you are on Windows, I highly recommend installing [msys2](https://www.msys2.org) (to `C:\msys64`).
 After installation, run the following from the `msys2` shell: